CVXPY Interface

 Setup CVXPY interface

-In the solving function solve, specify the solver to COPT to solve:
+In CVXPY’s solving function solve, specify the parameter solver="COPT" to use the COPT solver to solve:

 Introduction of features

-The CVXPY interface of COPT supports Linear Programming (LP), Mixed Integer Programming (MIP), Quadratic Programming (QP) and Second-Order-Cone Programming (SOCP), common used parameters are:
+The CVXPY interface of COPT supports Linear Programming (LP), Mixed Integer Programming (MIP), Convex Quadratic Programming (QP), Second-Order-Cone Programming (SOCP), Semi-definite Programming (SDP), Mixed Integer Convex Quadratic Programming (MIQP) and Mixed Integer Second-Order-Cone Programming (MISOCP), common used parameters are:

 • verbose